Inachos, Greece

 Inachos (Ίναχος) is a former municipality in Aetolia-Acarnania, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Amfilochia, of which it is a municipal unit.
 It is located in the northernmost part of Aetolia-Acarnania.
-Its land area is 585.382 km².
-Its population was 4,760 at the 2011 census.
-Its municipal seat was the town of Neo Chalkiopoulo (pop.
-569).
-Its largest other villages are Empesos (pop.
-444), Amorgianoi (363), Thyamos (386), Perdikaki (356), and Nea Malesiada (308).
+Its land area is 585.382 km2.
+Its population was 3,967 at the 2021 census.
+Its municipal seat was the town of Neo Chalkiopoulo.

 Subdivisions

 The municipal unit Inachos is subdivided into the following communities (constituent villages in brackets):